 Title Responsibility Operational Phase General Manager Operations Implement the mining operations and procedures referenced in this MOP/RMP.
 Undertake training in relevant Management Plans and procedures as required.
 Provide resources required and support to implement these procedures.
 Allow for forward planning to prepare and bulk shape areas.
 Environmental Superintendent Prepare the relevant Management Plans.
 Implement, monitor and review the programs and procedures linked to this MOP/RMP.
 Consult with regulatory authorities as required.
 Undertake monitoring as required.
 Undertake maintenance as required.
 Provide measures for continual improvement to this MOP/RMP and procedures.
 Ensure all personnel undertaking works in relation to this MOP/RMP are trained and competent.
 Report the progress of any rehabilitation in the Annual Review and ML Rehabilitation Report.
-Environmental Advisor Provide support to Environmental Superintendent responsibilities.
+Senior Environmental Advisor Provide support to Environmental Superintendent responsibilities.
+Environmental Advisor Provide support to Senior Environmental Advisor and Environmental Superintendent responsibilities.